buddydeepansh/mern-training/HTML/readme.md

     process is called tokenization.
 Then after tokenization, nodes are created from the tokens.
 These nodes are then converted into a DOM i.e. document object model as a tree structure.

+  - ### DEVELOPER TOOLS

+    So, basically developer tools are the modern tools provided by the web browser which are being used by the developer to test, debug, view source code of their website.
+The main task of developer tools can be that a person can open the developer tools and scroll to a particular section of a web page and there they can test, debug or change their design.
+    Similarly dev tools are being used to understand the structure of a web page or how the elements are being aligned over one another.
+We can use developer tools in almost all browsers.
+In google chrome we can enter developer tools section either by right click -\> inspect, or by the shortcut key : Ctrl + Shift + I.
+    As developer tools we can also view the source code of any webpage by right click -\> view source.
+In this way if we are not a developer of that webpage, then we can see the source code as how the developer has designed the page.